About the Program

 - Kim Wyman, Secretary of State, Washington State

 Students will have the opportunity to receive personal career guidance from Senator Gorton and Gorton Center staff, and other leaders in the community.
-Through one-on-one meetings, career development training, and networking opportunities, the students will receive valuable career guidance and leadership training.
+Through one-on-one meetings, career development training, and networking opportunities, the student will receive valuable career guidance and leadership training.

 - Invitations to Gorton Center and select National Bureau of Asian Research (NBR) events.